vengi-voxel/vengi/docs/voxconvert/Index.md

 Saves the png in the same dir as the vox file

-`./vengi-voxconvert --src-palette --export-palette infile.vox outfile.vox`
+`./vengi-voxconvert --src-palette --export-palette --input infile.vox --output outfile.vox`

 There will be an `infile.png` now.